-The Internal Claims Auditor audits claims against a pre-warrant but does not compare the pre-warrant to the final warrant.
-We recommend the BOCES consider adding a system control whereby the Internal Claims Auditor will approve the claim electronically within the WinCap System.
+As discussed in last year's risk assessment, the Internal Claims Auditor audits claims against a prewarrant but does not compare the pre-warrant to the final warrant.
+Additionally, the Internal Claims auditor does not personally meet with the Board of Education or the Audit Committee when needed to report on the internal claims audit process and findings, it is presented by the Director of Management Services or another designee.
+We recommended the BOCES consider adding a system control whereby the Internal Claims Auditor will approve the claim electronically within the WinCap System.
 Once the claim is approved it is "locked" and no changes can be made to the claim.
 This will prevent claims from being altered after the claim is audited.
+Also, the internal claims audit process and findings should be presented by the internal claims auditor to the Board.
+BOCES discussed further evaluating this situation, but no corrective action has been taken at this time.